88-degrees/Book-of-Changes/appendix01s1.md

 1. [**Kǎn ䷜**](e59d8ekan.md) repeated shows us one defile succeeding another.

-2. This is the nature of water; -- it flows on, without accumulating its volume (so as to overflow); it pursues its way through a dangerous defile, without losing its true (nature).
+2. This is the nature of water **☵**; -- it flows on, without accumulating its volume (so as to overflow); it pursues its way through a dangerous defile, without losing its true (nature).

-3. That 'the mind is penetrating' is indicated by the strong (line) in the centre.
+3. That 'the mind is penetrating' is indicated by the strong (line) in the centre **☵**.
 That 'action (in accordance with this) will be of high value' tells us that advance will be followed by achievement.

 4. The dangerous (height) of heaven cannot be ascended; the difficult places of the earth are mountains,